AliOKeeffe/word-Py/README.md

   - try and beat my score on the leaderboard
   - get a new word each time I play.

+## Features

+### Title and Introduction Section
+- When the user enters the site they are greeted with a very simple page welcoming them to the game and asking them for their name.
+- The welcome text was creating using Pyfiglet.
+Imported for Ascii art.
+- The is strong data validation on the username input.
+The must enter a username consisting of numbers or letters and no blank spaces.
+If they do not enter valid data, and error message will appear and they will be asked to input their name again.

+### Options menu
+- When the user enters their name the computer will welcome them to the game and repeat their name back to them.
+- They will be asked if they would like to Play or read the Instructions
+- it doesn't matter if their input is lower or upper case.
+The computer can handle both inputs.
+- If the user does not input a "P" or an "I" they will get an error message asking them to input a valid selection.

+### Instructions
+- If the user keys in "I" and presses enter they will be show the game instructions.
+- The instructions are surrounded by a scroll like border to make them clear and easy to read and to add an element of fun.
+- The game will begin immediately below the instructions.

+### Game Features
+- The user is informed that they have 6 chances and they are asked to enter a 5 letter guess.

+#### Guess Input Validation
+- There is user validation on the guess input as follows:
+  - The guess must be 5 characters long.
+  - The guess must be all letters.
+  - The guess must be an actual word in the Oxford English Dictionary.
+This validation is done using the Oxford dictionary API.
+EXPLAIN FURTHER HOW THIS WORKS.

+#### Guess Feedback
+- Once a player has input a valid guess their guess is printed back to them in the center of the screen.
+- A colour background is applied to each letter in their guess to show them how close each letter is to the answer (as detailed in the game instructions).
+- Black is used as the font colour to ensure good readability against the coloured background.
+- Each time a user inputs a guess, their previous guess along with the new guess are printed out to give the appearance of a list.
+This also helps the user to see which letters they have already used and whether they were correct or not.
+- After each guess they user is informed how many chances they have left to guess.

+#### Game Lost
+- If the player uses all their chances without getting the correct answer the game over message appears and the user is informed of the correct answer.
+- The Game Over menu is shown.

+#### Game Win
+- If the player enters the correct answer the "You Win" message appears.
+- The user is informed that their score is being added to the leaderboard and that the leaderboard is updated.
+- The Game Over menu is shown.

+### Game Over Menu
+- The Game Over menu consists of three options; Play Again, Leaderboard and Quit.
+- It doesn't matter if their input is lower or upper case.
+The computer can handle both inputs.
+- If the user does not input a "P" an "L" or an "Q" they will get an error message asking them to input a valid option.
+- If the user chooses to quit, a goodbye message appears and the game is ended using the exit() method.
+- If the user decides to play again, the terminal is cleared using the os.system('clear') method and the user is taken back to the game introduction to start again.

+### Leaderboard
+-

 Bugs
 API keys for oxford dictionary letter stays orange even if it's green